Sehrentos/nodejs-game-server/README.md

 ## Docs
  - See more documentation in the [docs/README.md](./docs/README.md).
  - Or view the source files, it's pretty verbal with comments.
+   - Server-side start from [server/index](./server/index.js) and follow from there.
-Start from [server.js](./server.js) and follow from there.
+   - Client-side start from [client/index](./client/src/index.js) and follow from there.

 ## Future Plans
  - Improve safety.